HMS Petard (G56): The I-27 action

 On a clear day and a calm sea, torpedo tracks were easily sighted heading for the troop ships.
 Khedive Ismail was hit and sank in minutes.
 Petard responded with a number of depth charge attacks, one of which, like the submarine, was close to the main group of survivors; these attacks were initially unsuccessful.
-However, after her third pattern, a larger than normal submarine (which turned out to be almost as long and have a greater displacement than Petard), was forced to the surface.
+After her third pattern, a larger than normal submarine (which turned out to be almost as long and have a greater displacement than Petard), was forced to the surface.
 Petard and Paladin (which had been picking up survivors), engaged the submarine with their four-inch main armament.
 Petard stopped firing when Paladin adopted a course to ram the Japanese vessel.
 Petard, whose captain was the senior officer, frantically signalled her sister-ship to abort the ramming, fearing fatal damage to her consort.
-Paladin complied and turned away from her intended 'victim', but her momentum took her broadside into the submarine's hydroplane, opening up a gash 15 ft long in Paladin's hull.
+Paladin complied and turned away from her intended 'victim', but her momentum took her broadside into the submarine's hydroplane, opening a gash 15 ft long in Paladin's hull.

-With Paladin out of action, it fell to Petard to continue the attack, which she did with several close-range depth charge attacks; all to no avail, they could not be set shallow enough to cause any damage, but they did successfully divert the Japanese submarine's attention from the helpless Paladin.
+With Paladin out of action, it fell to Petard to continue the attack, which she did with several close-range depth charge attacks; all to no avail, they could not be set shallow enough to cause any damage, but they did divert the Japanese submarine's attention from the helpless Paladin.
 Petard pulled away to engage the submarine with her four-inch guns once more, but this was also ineffective: hits were registered, but they were with impact-fuzed shells due to the lack of SAP ammunition.
 Petard then tried a torpedo attack, but it took seven attempts before there was any sign of success.
 Two and a half hours had passed since the submarine was forced to the surface.

 Douglas Vowles, a Leading Seaman operating "B" gun, sighted I-27's log book floating in the water near the stricken submarine amidst a school of sharks that was corralling the Japanese survivors.
 Vowles recovered the logbook that contained much valuable information on Japanese activity in the Pacific.
 He was mentioned in despatches.
 Petard then went to assist Paladin, transferring all survivors and towing the disabled destroyer 100–150 nmi (sources vary), to Addu Atoll.